-Lucent Bio delivers crop nutrition that improves yields and soil health while sequestering carbon.
-We have developed novel climate-positive crop nutrition products to help farmers boost their short-term profitability and facilitate long-term stewardship of farmland and natural resources.
-Backed by years of research and development, Lucent Bio is proud to provide industry-leading solutions for climatesmart agriculture.
-We use a state-of- the-art cellulose-based technology as a natural replacement for conventional micronutrient products such as oxysulphates or synthetic chelates like EDTA.
+Soileos delivers crop nutrition that improves yield and supports long-term soil health.
+Designed for climate-smart agriculture, Soileos is helping farmers maintain profitability while improving soil resilience.
+Backed by years of research and development, Soileos is an industry-leading solution for climate- smart agriculture.
+We use patented cellulose-based fertilizer technology as a replacement for conventional micronutrient products such as oxysulphates or synthetic chelates like EDTA.
 Our proprietary technology provides crops with bioavailable nutrients resulting in higher yields, and improved soil health for the ultimate return.